Amy Robbins Ware: World War I

 continued a radio department under the Woman's Naval Service, Incorporated, training women whom Dunwoody Naval Training Station (Minneapolis) could not accommodate.
 She taught day and night classes from September 5, 1917, to March 1918.

 Having been accepted as a canteen worker by the American Red Cross, Ware sailed for France on SS La Touraine, March 14, 1918.
 Her first assignment to 3d Air Instructional Center, Issoudun, enabled her to continue teaching radio, nights, to prospective "observers", while serving in Red Cross Canteen through the day.
-The officer in charge of the classes being transferred elsewhere, this was important.

 When the Red Cross called for volunteers to the front, September 1918, Ware went and served in emergency canteen and nursing throughout St. Mihiel and Argonne drives, "under fire" with Field Hospital No. 41, where there were no other women than her unit, at Sorcey-sur-Meuse.
 She had learned the maneuvers of the aviators at the Aviation Center, and in her book, Echoes of France, described the first air battle she saw, at Sorcey, under the title "Birds of the Night".
 She continued with Evacuation Hospital, No. 9, Vaubricourt; and No. 11, Brizeaux-Forestierre in the Argonne, until December 8, 1918.

-In her zeal, Ware overworked, and in January 1919, gave up her canteen at Quai d'Orsay, Paris and was sent to the French Riviera to recuperate.
-She was transferred from Red Cross to the Army, April 15, 1919.
+In January 1919, gave up her canteen at Quai d'Orsay, Paris due to a lung infection and was sent to the French Riviera to recuperate.
+She was transferred from the Red Cross to the Army, April 15, 1919.
 For four months after her recovery, she was a member of the faculty of the University established for the American Expeditionary Forces and was stationed at Savenay Hospital Center, where she taught architecture, mechanical drawing, and lettering.
 Ware had been on overseas duty for sixteen months when she received her discharge from the army, in New York City, on June 14, 1919, when she returned to Robbinsdale.